 The Plimpton-Poorvu Design Prize was established in 2015 with a generous philanthropic gift from long-term friends, business partners, and GSD advocates Samuel Plimpton (MBA '77, MArch '80) and William J. Poorvu (MBA '58).
 Sam and Bill have each focused their professional lives, through investment and teaching, on real estate and the design of the built environment.

-Course work completed during the previous spring and current academic year fall is eligible for the annual Prize review.
+Course work completed during the Spring 2020 and Fall 2020 semesters is eligible for the 2021 review cycle.
 A committee comprised of faculty members from each department will select a shortlist of candidates who will participate in a review and then be asked to submit a revised application, incorporating feedback from the conversation, in March.
-The faculty committee, department Chairs, and Dean review the revised submissions and select the prize recipients by May.
-The first round of submissions are usually due in late January.
+The faculty committee, department chairs, and I will review the revised submissions and select the prize recipients in May.
+The first round of submissions are due by noon on Friday, January 15, 2021.

 MacKenzie Wasson (MArch I ’20).
 His project, Building Biras: A Hurricane Adapted Caribbean Resort, pairs a disruptive business model with unconventional architecture yielding new realms of opportunity for locals, investors, and resort guests in the British Virgin Islands.